 Conclusions: This section clearly explains the article’s main conclusions, highlighting its importance and relevance.

 Acknowledgments: Acknowledgments of people, grants, funds, etc. should be placed at the end of the manuscript before the references.
-The names of funding organizations should be written in full.
+The names of funding organizations with the reference number should be written in full.

 References: Mention all the citations as part of the text (number them in square brackets e.g.,).
-The references should follow the American Psychologists Association (APA) 7 format.
+The references should follow the Modern Language Association (MLA) format.
 For examples:

 Supplementary Data: Supporting material that is not essential for inclusion in the full text of the manuscript, but would benefit the reader is considered as Supplementary data and must be submitted simultaneously as the main manuscript for peer review.
 Please indicate clearly the material intended as Supplementary data upon submission.
 Also, ensure that the Supplementary data is referred to in the main manuscript at an appropriate point in the text.